| |

 Instructions

-1. Thaw the Turkey: If frozen, thaw the turkey in the refrigerator allowing 24 hours for every 5 pounds of bird.
-It is recommended to give yourself an extra day for safe thawing.
+1. Thaw and Prepare Turkey: If your turkey is frozen, thaw it in the refrigerator allowing 24 hours for every 5 pounds plus an extra day.
+Remove from the fridge one hour before roasting to come to room temperature.

-3. Preheat Oven: Adjust your oven rack to the center position and preheat the oven to 325°F (163°C).
+2. Preheat Oven and Rack Setup: Adjust your oven rack to place the turkey in the center of the oven and preheat the oven to 325°F (163°C).

-4. Prepare Herb Butter: In a bowl, combine softened butter with minced garlic, salt, freshly ground black pepper, one tablespoon of fresh chopped rosemary, one tablespoon of fresh chopped thyme, and half a tablespoon of fresh chopped sage.
-Set aside, reserving some fresh herbs for stuffing.
+3. Make Herb Butter: In a bowl, combine softened butter, minced garlic, salt, pepper, and the specified amounts of fresh chopped rosemary, thyme, and sage.
+Reserve remaining herbs for stuffing.

-7. Apply Herb Butter Under the Skin: Carefully loosen and lift the skin over the turkey breasts using your fingers.
-Smooth several tablespoons of the herb butter underneath the skin, spreading evenly.
+6. Apply Herb Butter Under Skin: Gently loosen the skin over the turkey breasts and smooth a few tablespoons of the herb butter underneath to keep meat juicy and flavorful.

-8. Position the Turkey: Tuck the turkey’s wings underneath the body.
-Place the turkey breast-side up on a roasting rack inside a roasting pan.
+7. Tuck Wings and Position Turkey: Tuck the turkey wings underneath and place the bird on a roasting rack inside a roasting pan.

-10. Roast the Turkey: Roast in the preheated oven at 325°F for 13-15 minutes per pound, until the internal temperature reaches 165°F (74°C) when checked in the thickest part of the thigh and breast.
-Halfway through roasting, check the bird and once the skin is golden brown, tent the turkey loosely with foil to prevent over-browning, especially on the breast meat.
+9. Roast the Turkey: Roast for approximately 13-15 minutes per pound at 325°F, until an internal temperature of 165°F is reached, checking halfway through.
+Once the skin is golden brown, tent with foil to prevent overcooking the breast meat.

 Notes

-• Herb Substitutions: Use 1 teaspoon of dried herbs to substitute for each 1 tablespoon of fresh herbs called for in the recipe.
+• Herb Substitution: Use 1 teaspoon dried herbs to replace 1 tablespoon fresh chopped herbs.

-• Tinfoil Tent Tips: Start roasting uncovered until the skin is golden brown, then tent with tinfoil to avoid overcooking the breast meat.
-You may also start covered and uncover toward the end to achieve browning.
+• Tinfoil Tips: Start roasting without foil; once skin is golden brown, tent with foil or pan lid to protect the breast meat.

-• Roasting Pan Rack: If using a disposable roasting pan without a rack, place chopped celery ribs and large carrots at the bottom to elevate the turkey.
-These vegetables also add flavor to drippings but are not recommended to be eaten.
+• Vegetable Rack: For disposable roasting pans, place chopped celery and carrots at the bottom to elevate turkey and add flavor to drippings.

 Nutrition

-• Serving Size: 1 slice (approximately 4 ounces cooked turkey)
+• Serving Size: 1 serving (approx. 6 oz cooked turkey)

 • Calories: 350